bwc126/personal-site/README.md

 A few months after the Udacity FEND project was successfully submitted, this site became the nucleus of my personal website.
 I gave it a slick, dark neon aesthetic while otherwise maintaining the minimalistic feel of the original, making a few other changes as well.

 ### The spotlight
+Spotlight changes when the mouse enters an image for one of the projects on the page.
+This area also uses lower resolution images when loaded on a smaller viewport.

 ### The subject areas
+Programming, Engineering and Science

+# ToDo:
+-Make the focal points and headline coherent (if I'm a Frontend Engineer, that should be the default emphasis of everything else on the page, etc.).

+-Add projects for the other subject areas, and make them show up when their respective button is clicked.

+-Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.

+-Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

+-Use a background image.

+-Use some filtering to improve atmospherics.

+-Reposition sections to improve presentation impact.